astrorama/SourceXtractorPlusPlus/doc/src/Model.rst

 Fitting procedure
 -----------------

-SExtractor can fit models to the images of detected objects.
+SExtractor++ can fit models to the images of detected objects.
 The fit is performed by minimizing the loss function

 .. math::
   :label: loss_func